holepunchto/pear-docs/helpers/agreeable-peer.md

 ```

-Note: The @ts-expect-error annotation is to remove one small compile time error with the destructring the proxy assignment.
+Note: The @ts-expect-error annotation is to remove a small compile time error with the destructring the proxy assignment.
 It is shown here for completeness as a way to have no warnings in your editor.

 Now we run the client, passing in the host public key to connect to.